 When you notice a URL being marked as “Crawled – currently not indexed”, you first need to check the page with the URL Inspection Tool.

-If the URL Inspection Tool marks the page indexed, it indicates a discrepancy between the reports in Google Search Console.
+If the URL Inspection Tool marks the page indexed, it indicates a discrepancy between the reports in the Google Search Console.

 Google has also explained that Page indexing report data is being refreshed at a different rate (usually at a slower rate) compared to their URL Inspection tool.
 So it is understandable that it takes a few days for the Page indexing report to reflect the actual status of any page.